- This topic is empty.

 1. The Progression of Dementia:

 Dementia is a complex condition that encompasses various types, such as Alzheimer’s disease, vascular dementia, and Lewy body dementia.
 The progression of dementia differs from person to person, making it challenging to determine an exact timeline.
 However, on average, individuals with dementia can live for approximately 8 to 10 years after diagnosis.
-It is important to note that this estimate can vary significantly depending on the type of dementia, overall health, and individual circumstances.
+It is important to note that this estimate can vary significantly depending on the type of dementia, overall health, and individual circumstances.2.
+Factors Influencing the Ability to Live at Home:

 a) Stage of Dementia: In the early stages, individuals with dementia can often live independently at home with minimal assistance.
 However, as the condition progresses, they may require increasing levels of support and care.